nnungest/go-ape/README.md

 GET "/" returns "hello world"

-GET "/uppercase=true" (or false) returns "HELLO WORLD" or "hello world" , respecitvely.
+GET "/?uppercase=true" (or false) returns "HELLO WORLD" or "hello world" , respecitvely.

-GET "/reverse=true" (or false) returens "dlrow olleh" or "hellow world"
+GET "/?reverse=true" (or false) returns "dlrow olleh" or "hellow world"

 GET "/hello" returns "hello"

+   params are same as above. eg localhost:8080/hello?uppercase=true

 GET /world" returns "world"

+   params are same as above. eg localhost:8080/world?uppercase=true

 With the app in a running state you can test these endpoints via curl: ```curl localhost:8080/hello```